16 Pages

 - The diverse area of learning via online learning provides students with multimedia sources that can help to gain different points of view and a discussion or learning item.

 Flexibility is provided by online courses.
 Anytime a student wants, he can study.
 He may choose who he wishes to study with.
 He can choose to wear nothing at all or anything at all while studying!
 He may spend more time doing anything he wants, including spending time with loved ones, friends, family, and coworkers, when a student takes online courses (Dhawan, 2020).
-Students can save a great deal of time by learning online because they don't need to drive to the school or other locations.
+Students can save a great deal of time by learning online because they don't need to drive to school or other locations.
 Additionally, it offers individuals the flexibility to learn whenever and from wherever.
 Students thus have extended time to quickly complete assignments and engage in other activities before the deadline (Dong et al., 2021).
 The things a student can do on the internet are nearly endless.
 He can manage his finances, obtain information fast, contact people worldwide, buy from home, view films, listen to music, and do a lot, a lot more things with the help of the Internet.

 Slide 6: The negatives of online learning

-- Though online learning has many positive consequences it also has some negative sides.
+- Though online learning has many positive consequences, it also has some negative sides.

 - One major negative side of the online learning procedure is the absence of teacher-student face-to-face interaction.
 This can hamper the social and cooperative aspects of understanding.

-- Online learning has also a great fault in that it may generate misunderstanding among the communications due to technological glitches and wrong reactions from the student.
+- Online learning also has a great fault in that it may generate misunderstanding among the communications due to technological glitches and wrong reactions from the student.

 Online learning is quite hard to update.
 Activity focused on mental goals is not effectively completed through online learning.
 Some students may lack the motivation to study using technology.
 Learners cannot connect with classmates, experts, or other content through online learning.
 Students who don't interact with their teachers in person find it difficult to provide feedback, become socially isolated, and may even feel less under pressure (Firmansyah et al., 2021).
 Less pressure leads to pupils quitting their studies more readily, which is a drawback.
 Screen time has increased significantly.
 Both educators and students experience eye strain that frequently results in headaches.
 Reducing such impacts can be aided by properly adjusting the screen brightness (Surkhali and Garbuja, 2020).
 The teacher's body language and the voices of other students might provide students with more information and a deeper comprehension.
 They will have the chance to interact, collaborate, and network with students from diverse backgrounds.